Symmetry Exploits for Bayesian Cubature Methods

 \subsection{Symmetric Change of Measure Illustration}

-The purpose of this final experiment is to briefly illustrate the symmetric change of measure technique, proposed in Sec. \ref{sec:is-trick}.
-To limit scope we consider applying this technique in conjunction with the fully symmetric standard Bayesian cubature method (i.e., Thm.\ \ref{thm:bc-fss}).
+The purpose of this final experiment is to briefly illustrate the symmetric change of measure technique, proposed in Section~\ref{sec:is-trick}.
+To limit scope we consider applying this technique in conjunction with the fully symmetric standard Bayesian cubature method (i.e., Theorem~\ref{thm:bc-fss}).